ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>StorageClassRef references the StorageClass used by the Volume.</p>
+<p>VolumeClassRef references the VolumeClass used by the Volume.</p>
 </td>
 </tr>
 </table>